microsoft/vscode-docs/docs/editor/multi-root-workspaces.md

 ### Save Workspace As...

-If you want to move your Workspace file to a new location, you can use the **File** > **Save Workspace As** command which will automatically set the correct folder paths relative to the new Workspace file location.
+If you want to move your Workspace file to a new location, you can use the **File** > **Save Workspace As** command, which will automatically set the correct folder paths relative to the new Workspace file location.

 ### Opening workspace files